RaresStefanCazan/Compiler/README.md

 ## Building the Compiler

 A build script (`compile.sh`) is provided to automate the compilation process.
-The script takes a single argument which represents the prefix of your grammar files.

-For example, if you want to compile the `expr` grammar, run:
+For example, run:

 ```bash
 ./compile.sh expr